mahmoodr/tvhplayer_wiki/User-Guide.md

 ### Schedule recordings

 1. To record a live program using Tvheaden's DVR function, click the record button below the player.
 You are asked to set duration for the recording.
 Recordings will be stored on the server.
 2. To schedule recording a show, right-click on the channel name and select "Show EPG".
-From the EPG window you can schedule recordings
+From the EPG window you can schedule recordings by pressing the record button next to your favorite show.
-3. To record live TV locally on your computer press the local record button (the downward arrow)
+3. To record live TV locally on your computer press the local record button (the downward arrow).

 ## Troubleshooting